Hot Date

 Hot Date is an American comedy television series created by, and starring, Emily Axford and Brian K. Murphy.
 The series premiered on Pop on November 8, 2017.
 On January 30, 2019, the series was renewed for a second season which premiered on September 20, 2019.

+Before it was adapted into a television series, Hot Date was originally a series of short comedy videos created by CollegeHumor, also called Hot Date.